-Real Estate
+Real Estate (general)

 Part I: Real estate is reportable if its value was more than \$1,000 at the end of the reporting period.
 Annual filers must also report real estate from which they received more than \$1,000 in income during the reporting period.
-Filers do not have to report a personal residence, unless it was rented out for any period of time during the reporting period.